 The economy and financial markets are bracing for three months of interest rate anxiety as Washington politicians play chicken with the debt ceiling, which must be raised sometime around mid-July to avoid a partial shutdown of government operations.

 Treasury Secretary Timothy Geithner played the default card in his early April letter to the Congressional leaders of both parties.
 He warned that “if Congress failed to increase the debt limit, a broad range of government payments would have to be stopped, limited or delayed, including military salaries and retirement benefits, Social Security and Medicare payments, (and) interest on the debt.”

-Geithner expressed confidence during a round of appearances on Tuesday that a deal will be reached.
-“We have a chance to make progress on that just in the next couple of months,” he told Fox Business News.
-Yet on Sunday, he insisted on separating negotiations over future spending plans from the debt limit vote.
+While he expressed confidence during his appearances on last Sunday’s television talk shows that a deal will be reached, he also insisted on separating negotiations over future spending plans from the debt limit vote.

 For their part, House Republican leaders, under pressure from newly elected Tea Party members, are vowing to withhold support for lifting the debt limit until the president agrees to a long-term plan that slashes future government spending, reins in entitlement programs, and avoids raising taxes.
 The Tea Party’s emerging political strategy, hinted at by Sen. Rand Paul, R-Ky. on Sunday, is to call for the government to continue making interest payments on existing debt, which would preserve the nation’s credit rating, while stopping payments for other government programs to stay within the debt limit.